WORKING FOR YOU

 Street Resurfacing

-Alderman Reilly has authorized a portion of his Aldermanic Menu Funds to resurface several streets and alleys in the 42nd Ward.
-CDOT has issued permits for the following resurfacing projects, with work starting Wednesday, April 8, 2026:
+As reported in a previous Reilly Report, Alderman Reilly has authorized a portion of his Aldermanic Menu Funds to resurface several streets and alleys in the 42nd Ward.
+The majority of these projects have already begun, and the remaining ones will begin shortly:

 Utility Work